Cover

 It had been two weeks since the death of his mother.
 When Dawna died that one evening, in her sleep on the divan, he once again found himself in the cave of sorrow searching for a way out.
 In the days that followed he rediscovered the mental turbulence that comes with the death of someone close.
 He found again how tangled memories can become, how complex life can appear, how cryptic purpose can seem.
 And again he stared into the shadows of his own mortality.

 But this time the one person to whom he could always go for solace was not there—would no longer be there.
-Now no one stood between him and the abyss.
+Now no one stood between him and the abyss of oblivion.

 The thoughts repeated themselves without permission often producing odd revelations that seemed to give personal expression to all the morbid pathos of literature.
 The only comfort he got from the constant rumination, if there is a comfort, was that he was not the first to endure this crop of sensations, nor the first to conclude that life does, will, must go on.